 Cold Calling: I call on students during class.
 This keeps every student involved, makes for a more lively discussion and helps to prepare students for the real world, in which you can’t hide in the back row.
 Want to be left alone?
 Don’t take this course.

-Section: We do not have normal sections.
-Instead, you will spend 30 minutes each week meeting with a TF, either alone or in a small group.
+Advisory Groups: We do not have normal sections.
+Instead, you will spend 30 minutes each week meeting with your assigned TF in a small group.
 Recall what I just said about (not) being left alone in this course.

 Millism: Political disputes are not the focus of this class but, when such topics arise, I will insist that we follow John Stuart Mills’ advice: “He who knows only his own side of the case, knows little of that.
 His reasons may be good, and no one may have been able to refute them.
 But if he is equally unable to refute the reasons on the opposite side; if he does not so much as know what they are, he has no ground for preferring either opinion.”